Emmanuel-Nti/Data-Analysis-Portfolio/docs/index.md

  </p>

 #### 📊 General Findings
-- The highest unit price of a product cost £38,970.00.
+- Product prices vary widely, with the highest at £38,970.00 and an average unit price of ~£4.60, reflecting a mix of high-value and low-cost items in the catalog.
-- The unit price had a mean of about £4.60.
-- Invoice number 573585 had the highest number of products ordered (1113 products).
-The top ten invoices show the customers of the store are mostly wholesalers.
+- Large-volume orders are driven by wholesalers, evidenced by invoice 573585 containing 1,113 products; the top ten invoices confirm the store’s dependence on bulk buyers.
-- Kitchenware is the most frequently purchased category, and plant and accessories are the least frequently purchased category.
+- Kitchenware is the most frequently purchased category, while plant and accessories are the least, highlighting strong category-level demand disparities.
-- The highest daily orders were on November 30th, 2018, followed by November 15th, 2019 (141 and 136 orders respectively).
-The lowest daily order was on 4th February 2019 - just 11 orders.
-- The number of total monthly orders from December 2018 to November 2019 increased by about 121%.
+- Total monthly orders increased by ~121% from December 2018 to November 2019, with revenues higher from August to November, reflecting clear seasonal effects.
-- Revenues are comparatively lower from January to July and higher from August to November.
-- Regency Cakestand 3 tier and paper craft little birdie are the top two products in terms of revenue generation.
-Regency Cakestand 3 tier generated revenue amounting to about £174,200.00 - the highest.
+- Regency Cakestand 3 tier and paper craft little birdie are the top revenue-generating products (£174,200 and £168,469 respectively), while home decorations generates the highest average revenue (~£23 per unit).
-- The most canceled product order is Regency Cakestand 3 tier - canceled 180 times.
-- On average, paper craft little birdie generated the highest revenue - about £168,469.00.
-- On average, Kitchen ware generated the least revenue - about £18 while home decorations generated the highest- about £23.
-- There were 1501 products that were sold by themselves.
-The rabbit night light was sold alone 32 times- the most sold alone product.
-- About 99.7% of the products were sold together with others - additional assortment.
+- A vast majority of products (99.7%) are purchased as part of additional assortments, highlighting strong cross-selling opportunities and customer interest in complementary products.
-- Jumbo bag and pink polka dot and jumbo bag red retro spot were the products most often sold together.
+- Certain product pairings dominate additional assortments (e.g., Jumbo bag and pink polka dot with Jumbo bag red retro spot), with Kitchenware most frequently included (~152,610 times).
-- White hanging heart t-light holder was the product sold the most with others - about 2300 times.
-Kitchenware was most often included in additional assortment (about 152,610 times) and plant and accessories were the least - about 15,840 times.
-- Event and party category was mostly present in shopping carts with Kitchenware.
-- The difference between average revenue from home decorations and Kitchenware was statistically significant.
-- The average revenue generated by papercraft little birdie is not statistically and significantly different from the average revenue from all other products.

 #### 🎯 Recommendations
-- Since about 99.7% of products are included in the additional assortment, there is a need to create a product recommendation system.
-- Home decorations is the third most purchased category but has the highest average revenue.
-Hence, invest more in advertising home decorations to boost purchase rates and revenue.
-- As plant and accessories are the least frequently purchased category, increase advertising investment to enhance orders.
-- Regency Cakestand 3 tier is the leading revenue generator on aggregate but the most canceled product order.
-Pay much attention to this product.
-For instance, why does it often get canceled?
-If the cancellation rate is minimized, revenue would be maximized.
+- Implement a product recommendation system leveraging co-purchase patterns (99.7% of products sold with others) to increase basket size and cross-sell effectiveness.
+- Increase marketing investment in home decorations, which has high revenue per unit despite moderate purchase frequency, to maximize revenue impact.
+- Expand advertising for plant and accessories to increase order frequency and diversify revenue sources across categories.
+- Investigate the high cancellation rate for Regency Cakestand 3 tier (180 cancellations) and implement measures to reduce cancellations, as minimizing this would significantly improve revenue.

 #### Software and Tools
 ![](https://img.shields.io/badge/Python-MS_PowerPoint-informational?style=flat&color=2bbc8a)
 ![](https://img.shields.io/badge/Pandas-Numpy-informational?style=flat&color=2bbc8a)